halfzebra/create-elm-app/template/README.md

 [this list from the `dotenv`-library](https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use) for a list of files you can use to declare environment variables.

+**Note: Changes to your `.env` are only picked up on `elm-app start`.
+This means that you have to restart your server for your .env file changes to be picked up!**

 ## Setting up API Proxy

 To forward the API ( REST ) calls to backend server, add a proxy to the `elmapp.config.js` in the top level json object.